knapsack96/polymer_characterization/README.md

 Now, if you want to train and test on Galicia dataset, just run GalicianTrainingTest.py.
 If you want, instead, to train on Galicia dataset and test on Vulcano dataset, just run HSI_test.py.

+If you want ablation studies, just run ablations.py.
+The results are already contained in the file ablations.xlsx.